-We estimate that our net proceeds from the sale of 5,000,000 shares of our common stock in this offering will be approximately \$40.7 million, or approximately \$47.0 million if the underwriters exercise their over-allotment option in full, based on the initial public offering price of \$9.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that our net proceeds from the sale of 5,000,000 shares of our common stock in this offering will be approximately \$54.7 million, or approximately \$63.1 million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$12.00 per share and after deducting estimated underwriting discounts and commissions and offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$12.00 per share would increase (decrease) our net proceeds from this offering by approximately \$4.7 million, or approximately \$5.3 million if the underwriters exercise their over-allotment option in full, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.